approov/shipfast-api-protection/docs/ADVANCED_USAGE.md

 When using the demo we may want to adapt it to your location, like center the map on you address or nearest city, and use your local currency and metric system.

 #### Custom location

+The custom location is only taken in account when you run the ShipFast in the emulator, otherwise in a mobile device it will use your current location.

 Get from Google maps the coordinates for your preferred location and set them in the following env vars: